Limenius/symfony-react-sandbox/README.md

 Symfony React Sandbox
 =====================

 This sandbox provides an example of usage of [ReactBundle](https://github.com/limenius/ReactBundle) with server and client-side React rendering (universal/isomorphical) and its integration with a Webpack setup.
-It also provides an example of the usage of [LiformBundle](https://github.com/Limenius/LiformBundle) to generate a json-schema from Symofny forms and a forms and validation in React from that schema.
+It also provides an example of the usage of [LiformBundle](https://github.com/Limenius/LiformBundle) to generate a json-schema from Symfony forms and a forms and validation in React from that schema.

 You can see this example live at http://symfony-react.limenius.com/